Satak/company-game/README.md

 # Company Game

-**Company Game** is an epic 2-4 player engine building card game, where the goal is to build a stable and robust society, that can maintain and produce the most influential global and even solar level companies known to our civilization.
+The Company Game is an epic 2-4 player engine building card game, where you need to build a stable and solid society, that can sustain and produce the most influential companies in our civilization whose influence even transcends the global frontier.